Nimble, Flexible, Responsive

 “Typically, when you think about telemedicine, there are miles of physical distance between the patient and the healthcare team,” says Dr. Joan Roberts, a member of Seattle Children’s Critical Care team.
 “We’re using telemedicine where the provider is right outside the patient’s room.
 It helps protect patients and healthcare workers from exposure and minimizes the use of personal protective equipment.”

-By mid-March, Seattle Children’s had 20 telehealth devices within the hospital deployed in areas like the Emergency Department, Intensive Care Unit, Cancer Care Unit, and the special 20-bed isolation unit for patients with potential or confirmed cases of COVID-19.
+By mid-March, Seattle Children’s had 20 telehealth devices within the hospital deployed in areas like the Emergency Department, Intensive Care Unit, Cancer and Blood Disorders Center, and the special 20-bed isolation unit for patients with potential or confirmed cases of COVID-19.

 Applying telemedicine in this way lends eyes and ears in a patient’s room while reducing the number of healthcare workers needed at the bedside.
 The technology has changed the way Seattle Children’s responds to complex emergency resuscitations known as Code Blue.
 Instead of having the entire Code Team in the room, a camera in the patient’s room is hooked up to a monitor outside the room where the Code Team leader runs the code.
 More than half of the team is also outside the room getting everything ready, supporting the few people inside the room.